-If you need to send person identifiable information to countries outside of the EEA you must discuss this with the Assistant Director of Information Governance & Security as the levels of protection for the information may not be as comprehensive as those in the UK.
-Robust confidentiality clauses and information sharing agreements must be in place for the processing of personal data.
+If you need to send person identifiable information to countries outside of the UK or EEA you must discuss this with the DPO as the levels of protection for the information may not be as comprehensive as those in the UK.
+The International Data Transfer Agreements (IDTA) and Standard Contractual Clauses (SCCs) should be incorporated in Data Processing Agreements and appropriate security measures in place.